spudw/KTANE_Defuser_Toolkit_AutoIt/README.md

 Keep Talking and Nobody Explodes Defuser Toolkit written in AutoIt

 Game Synopsis (http://www.keeptalkinggame.com/)
 One player is trapped in a virtual room with a ticking time bomb they must defuse.
-The other players are the �Experts� who must give the instructions to defuse the bomb by deciphering the information found in the bomb defusal manual.
-But there�s a catch: the experts can�t see the bomb, so everyone will need to talk it out � fast!
+The other players are the "Experts" who must give the instructions to defuse the bomb by deciphering the information found in the bomb defusal manual.
+But there's a catch: the experts can't see the bomb, so everyone will need to talk it out - fast!

 This Win32 application/tool automates and simplfies many of the aspects the experts need to perform to help aid with defusal instructions.
 Since all of the answers are provided to the experts in the manual, this tool doesn't provide anything that an expert couldn't do with paper and pencil;  however, in many cases it significantly simplifies the process which may reduce the overall quality of the experience for the players.